IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

     [Redeem (Wallet 5)]

-Here we see what generated tests looks like: they are essentially lists of :hsobj:`Plutus.Contract.Test.ContractModel.Action`, performed in sequence.
-In this case there is only one :hsobj:`Plutus.Contract.Test.ContractModel.Action`: wallet 5 just attempted to redeem the funds in the contract.
+Here we see what generated tests looks like: they are essentially lists of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`, performed in sequence.
+In this case there is only one :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`: wallet 5 just attempted to redeem the funds in the contract.

 The next lines of output tell us why the test failed: